crponce/chairTraining/README.md

 # chairTraining
-Supplementary information for Ponce, Genecin, Melara-Perez and Livingstone article
+Additional information for Ponce, Genecin, Melara-Perez and Livingstone article